mjhouse/rechain/README.md

 ### Can I Contribute?

 There isn't any support or guides for contributions, but if you add something cool, send me a pull request and I'll take a look at it.
 If you want to help and you aren't sure where to start, email me at mjhouse@protonmail.com.

-### ToDo

-- [ ] write bash script to configure environment and verify that necessary tools are installed for development
-- [X] publish should broadcast Records to miners rather than mining locally
-- [ ] mining should be a daemonized process that listens for new Records
-- [X] review trust calculation and add linear scaling (so trust score is percentage of total)
-- [ ] refactor PrivateKey/PublicKey into a single class (don't need user-settable public key)
-- [ ] set up automated linting with [clang-tidy](http://clang.llvm.org/extra/clang-tidy/) (or similar)
-- [ ] set up automatic leak checking with [valgrind](http://valgrind.org/) (or similar)

 #### Notes